3D Reconstruction of Objects in Hands without Real World 3D Supervision: Introduction

 \section{Introduction}

 \seclabel{intro}

-Understanding how humans use their hands to interact with real-world objects in daily tasks is crucial for applications in AR/VR~\cite{Han2020TOG,Buckingham2021VR} and robotics~\cite{Mandikal2021CORL,Mandikal2021ICRA,Qin2022ECCV,Qin2022IROS,Ye2022ARXIV,Wu2022CORL}.
-Yet, building such an understanding is difficult since hands interact with objects in diverse ways and objects are often occluded.
-As a step towards an improved understanding of hand-object interactions, we study the problem of 3D reconstruction of hand-held objects from a single image in the wild (Fig. 1a).
+While 3D reconstruction of hand-held objects is important for AR/VR~\cite{Han2020TOG,Buckingham2021VR} and robot learning applications~\cite{Mandikal2021CORL,Mandikal2021ICRA,Qin2022ECCV,Qin2022IROS,Ye2022ARXIV,Wu2022CORL}, {\it lack of 3D supervision outside of lab settings} has made it challenging to produce models that work in the wild.
+This paper develops techniques to improve the generalization capabilities of {\it single image} hand-held object reconstruction methods by extracting supervision from in-the-wild videos \& synthetic shape collections showing hand-object interactions.

-Collecting datasets with ground truth 3D shapes for hand-held objects is hard.
-Existing hand-object datasets are typically collected in lab settings using visual scanning setups (via multiple \rgb / \rgbd cameras or motion capture) limiting their diversity.
-Synthesising realistic hand-object interaction is an open problem in itself~\cite{Rijpkema1991SIGGRAPH,karunratanakul2020grasping,Jiang2021ICCV,Turpin2022ECCV} which precludes the use of purely synthetic training.
-Another option is manual alignment of template shapes~\cite{cao2021reconstructing}, which is both approximate and difficult to scale.
+Collecting image datasets with ground truth 3D shapes for hand-held objects is hard.
+Any visual scanning setups (via multiple \rgb/\rgbd cameras or motion capture) require full visibility of the object which is not available.
+Synthesizing realistic hand-object interaction is an open problem in itself~\cite{Rijpkema1991SIGGRAPH,karunratanakul2020grasping,Jiang2021ICCV,Turpin2022ECCV}.
+Manual alignment of template shapes~\cite{cao2021reconstructing} is expensive, yet only approximate.
 Thus, there is very little in-the-wild real-world data with ground truth 3D shapes for hand-held objects.
-Several works~\cite{ye2022ihoi, hasson19_obman,karunratanakul2020grasping} have designed expressive models to predict shapes of hand-held objects but they are all held back by limited 3D supervision available for training.
-This limits the generalization capability of existing approaches to novel objects encountered in the wild.
+And while many past works have designed expressive models to predict shapes of hand-held objects~\cite{ye2022ihoi, hasson19_obman,karunratanakul2020grasping}, they are all held back due to the limited amount of real-world 3D data available for training and suffer from unsatisfactory performance on novel objects encountered in the wild.

-While direct 3D supervision is limited, there is an abundance of in-the-wild videos showing hand-object interactions~\cite{Damen2018ScalingEV, shan2020understanding, grauman2022ego4d}.
-Can we somehow learn about the 3D shapes of hand-held objects from these videos to scale up learning, thus improving generalization to novel objects?
-We observe that these videos {\it incidentally} show different views of the same hand-held object (Fig. 1b) and thus provide cues for learning about their shape~\cite{hartley2003multiple}.
-This is different than lab setting where people often rotate objects intentionally to capture different views.
-In this paper, we design methods to extract this {\it incidental multiview supervision} to scale-up learning of models to predict 3D shapes for hand-held objects.
+While in-the-wild images with paired 3D shapes are rare, there are a) plenty of in-the-wild videos containing multiple views of hand-held objects~\cite{Damen2018ScalingEV, grauman2022ego4d} (\Figref{teaser}), b) large catalogues of 3D object shapes~\cite{Chang2015ShapeNetAI} (\Figref{teaser}).
+Shape collections provide 3D supervision but lack realistic hand grasps, videos showcase realistic hand-object interaction but don't provide direct 3D supervision.
+Either by itself seems insufficient, but can we combine supervision from these diverse sources to improve generalization of single-image hand-held object reconstruction methods?